23 Best Places to Visit in Central Mexico in Fall and Winter

 I visited Dolores Hidalgo on a day trip from Guanajuato, and it was well worth the adventure.
 You could make it a day trip from San Miguel de Allende as well.

-My tour was led in Spanish, and, save for myself and a couple of American travelers, the guests were primarily Mexican nationals.
+The tour guide spoke Spanish, and apart from myself and a few American travelers, the majority of the guests were Mexican nationals.

 14. León, Guanajuato